 Multivariable analysis forecast

 What’s it about?
-Multivariable analysis forecast combines parts of the other methods.
-It’s the most complex one.
+Multivariable analysis forecast combines parts of other methods.
+As a result, it’s the most complex one.

-How does it go?
+How does it work?
 It’s based on predictive analytics and uses data like average sales cycle length and opportunity closing rate.

-But what it also means is that well-organized and accurate data is an absolute must in this case.
-It also requires an advanced analytics tool, which makes it better-suited for established companies rather than new ones whose budgets are tighter.
+But what it also means is that well-organized and accurate data is an absolute must in this case and acquiring and organizing that data comes with a cost.
+It can also require advanced analytics tools or data-driven insights into the sales process, which makes it more appropriate for established companies with sufficient resources rather than new ones whose budgets are tighter.

 Over to you

-Hope this article gave you a pretty good idea of which sales forecasting method would work best for you.
+We hope this article has given you at least something to think about when it comes to which sales forecasting method would work best for you.

-If you found it useful, you might also like these blog posts:
+If you found this post useful, you might also like these blog posts:

 How to Set Achievable Sales Targets for an Outbound Sales Team>>